The Bible, Commentaries & Sermons

 “and of them five belong to Moses; the Prophets, who were after Moses, wrote down what was done in their times in thirteen books, and the remaining four books contain hymns to God, and precepts for the conduct of human life”.

-Why the Book of Esther was not included
+Why the Book of Esther was not included in the ancient Galilean Canon

-The order that Josephus knew
+The order of books that Josephus knew

 20. Song of Songs